nautobot/nautobot/examples/s3_static_files/README.md

 ## Configuration

-The [`django-storages`](https://django-storages.readthedocs.io/en/stable/) is quite powerful, please refer to their documentation for a more detailed explanation of any of the individual settings or for information on how you might use services like [CloudFront](https://aws.amazon.com/cloudfront/).
+The [`django-storages`](https://django-storages.readthedocs.io/en/stable/) library is quite powerful, please refer to their documentation for a more detailed explanation of the individual settings or for more information.

 In `nautobot_config.py` define the following configuration: